-Andrew was elected as a Company Director in 2012 and is a member of the Finance, Audit & Risk Committee.
+Andrew was elected as a Director in 2012 and is Chair of the Audit Committee.

-Andrew is an experienced Finance Executive & Company Director, holding senior roles in both the commercial and human resource functions of a professional wealth manager and credit union.
+Andrew is an experienced Finance Executive & Company Director, holding senior roles in financial services and private wealth management.

-Currently Head of Financial Planning for Hillross Financial Services Limited and AMP Financial Planning Pty Limited, Andrew's experience and expertise lies in private wealth management, corporate finance, corporate governance and risk management, human resource management and organisational design, and private health insurance.
+Currently Head of Financial Planning for Hillross Financial Services Limited and AMP Financial Planning Pty Limited, Andrew's experience and expertise lies in financial services, private wealth management, corporate finance, corporate governance and private health insurance.